threesixtymedianick/executive-care/README.md

 ## Installation Instructions

+Clone this repository into ~/Sites

 Download the latest Stable release package from https://www.pimcore.org/en/resources/download

-Extract just the /website/var folder from the release package into /{project_dir}/var
+Extract just the /website/var folder from the release package into ~/Sites/pimcore-skeleton/var

-Update the /{project_dir}/var/config/system.xml file with the database credentials
+Update the ~/Sites/pimcore-skeleton/var/config/system.xml file with the database credentials

 The defaults are